-- CH322 is an expandable rectangular table well suited for dining or as a conference table. - The table has a clean, minimalistic design. - The characteristic stainless steel frame that join the stainless steel legs to the table top provides an exceptionally light and stable construction. - The table accommodates up to four extension leaves with up to three supporting legs. - The extension leaves can be ordered separately.
-It is advisable to order the leaves together with the table to avoid variation in colour. - The legs are made from stainless steel, the table top is made from solid wood and the extension leaves are made from solid wood or MDF in black or grey.
+- A small, round table well suited for dining where space is limited, or as a meeting table in offices. - The table has a clean, minimalistic design. - The characteristic stainless steel frame that joins the stainless steel legs to the table top provides an exceptionally light and stable construction. - The table can be ordered with either a one-piece table top, or with a split-table top that splits in the middle for insert leaves.
+The table accommodates a maximum of 2 insert leaves including 1 support leg in wood. - The leaves can be ordered separately.
+It is advisable to order the leaves together with the table to avoid variation in colour. - The legs are made from stainless steel, the table top is made from solid wood or white laminate, and the leaves are made from solid wood, MDF or white laminate. - MDF leaves can only be used with a solid wood table top and laminate leaves only with a laminate table due to the profile of the edge.
+Designed by Hans J. Wegner in 1960 - Download assembly instructions